haoyun/haoyun.github.io/src_site/s/index.markdown

 ### Thesis

 * **Master Thesis**.
 (PDF, TeX)\
-This is detailed explanation of Yakov Vashavsky's geometric proof of a theorem of Hrushovski, which states that the intersection of a correspondence with a graph of a sufficiently large power of Frobenius is non-empty ([arXiv:1405.6381][Vashavsky]).
+This is detailed explanation of Yakov Varshavsky's geometric proof of a theorem of Hrushovski, which states that the intersection of a correspondence with a graph of a sufficiently large power of Frobenius is non-empty ([arXiv:1405.6381][Varshavsky]).
 Essentially, there is no original work by myself.